Skip to content

 Sustainability for Kids: Sustainability Lesson Plans for Primary School

-The teaching experts here at PlanBee understand first-hand the importance of teaching environmental issues to maximise the attention of your pupils whilst being fun.
-This is why we have put together the following tips for you to best utilise your time teaching sustainability in primary school.
+The teaching experts here at PlanBee understand first-hand the importance of teaching environmental issues to students while making them fun and relevant.
+This is why we have put together the following tips to help you teach sustainability in primary school.

 Sustainability for kids